Eckohaus/Angular_Momentum_Reaction_Engine/Commercial_Pricing/Licencing.md

 # Industries :

-There are a broad array of applications and economic areas, to which these tools can be applied.
+There are an array of applications and economic areas, to which these tools can be applied.
 Namely fields such as ;

 * Advertising
 * Marketing